King's College, Lagos

 King's College, Lagos (KCL) is a secondary school in Lagos, Lagos State, Nigeria.
 It was founded on 20 September 1909 with 10 students at Lagos Island, adjacent to Tafawa Balewa Square.
 The school admits only boys as pupils, although prior to the establishment of Queen's College Lagos it also admitted some female students.

 History

 In 1908, the Nigerian Acting Director of Education in Lagos, Henry Rawlingson Carr, proposed to Governor Walter Egerton a detailed scheme of education for Lagos.
 Carr's suggestions and proposals were the basis for the formation of King's College.
+The local Yoruba King, Oba Esugbayi (Eleko of Eko/Oba of Lagos) agreed to provide land for the project with a goal to strengthen access to education for the Yorubas in Lagos.
 Carr convinced the London Board of Education that King's College's education mission would not overlap but supplement the education initiatives of missionary societies.
 As a result, some authors regard Henry Carr as the "architect of King's College".